Updated on Dec 25th, 2022

 Make Sure There are No Distractions at the Office or Home

-Open-plan offices are still trendy, with many companies driving collaboration through open connection, but they are not the best place for an effective meeting.
+Open-plan offices are still trendy, with many companies driving collaboration through open connections, but they are not the best place for an effective meeting.
 An important rule for successful meetings is finding a quiet, preferably closed, space away from distractions such as main corridors with heavy foot traffic or communal rooms such as kitchens.
 These spaces can easily distract participants, which can lead to ineffective meetings.

 The same holds true for video conferencing, but this must be done on an individual level.
-It is worth reminding team members of the importance of a distraction-free area for meetings, such as not facing main roads, not having other screens active in the background, a closed room away from the dogs, kids, life partner, etc. Carving out this distraction-free space at home is also a great way to separate your work from your home life and escape the always-on mentality that many of us suffer from.
+It is worth reminding team members of the importance of a distraction-free area for meetings, such as not facing main roads, not having other screens active in the background, and a closed room away from the dogs, kids, life partners, etc. Carving out this distraction-free space at home is also a great way to separate your work from your home life and escape the always-on mentality that many of us suffer from.

 Write Down Key Details From the Meeting

-Notes can be used to keep track of what has been said for future reference and help remind the team of ideas both in the meeting and after.
+Notes can be used to keep track of what has been said for future reference and help remind the team of ideas both in the team meeting and after.
 Ideally, everyone invited will have turned up to participate in the meeting, but if not, notes can also be used to keep them up to date.